Create your own luck with these super cute St. Patrick’s Day Garland and St. Patrick’s Day Wreath crafts.

 St. Patrick’s Day Garland Supplies:

-- Now that you have your holes punched, cut up strips of 8-inch burlap and tinsel garland.
-I used 30ish pieces of burlap and 15ish pieces of tinsel if you want to do all of your cutting at one time.
-However, I just cut as a went along.
+Now that you have your holes punched, cut up strips of 8-inch burlap and tinsel garland.
+If you want to do all of your cutting at one time, I used 30ish pieces of burlap and 15ish pieces of tinsel.

 Caution: After cutting the tinsel you need to be careful when knotting it.
-If you pull to hard you will pull the tinsel right off the wire.
+If you pull too hard you will pull the tinsel right off the wire.
 Yes, I’m speaking from experience.

 St. Patrick’s Day Wreath Supplies:

 - 1 Tinsel Garland

 - Glitter Glue

 How to make a simple St. Patrick’s Day Wreath

 Step 1: This St. Patrick’s Day wreath is so simple it took longer for the glue to dry than it did to put it together.

 Take your tinsel and start hot gluing it around the edging of the hat.

 Step 2: Now that you have that finished, take your gold glitter glue and outline the belt and clovers.